Hits since 2025-03-17 16:52:29:

 • yymmddaa

 Use the current date followed by two letters to distinguish the drives.
-Use "aa" for the first or only drive, and "ab", "ac", etc. for subsequent drives made on the same date.
+Use "aa" for the first or only drive, and "ab", "ac", etc. for subsequent drives labeled on the same date.
 For example, if you lableled three drives on March 18, 2025, use these labels:

 • 250318aa